Attacks on Iran and my letter to Winston Peters

 Earlier, New Zealand condemned the October 7 attacks carried out by Hamas, while failing to apply equivalent language to Israel’s ongoing military campaign in Gaza, which has caused widespread civilian casualties, displacement, and destruction.
 This contrast demonstrates one-sided support for USA and Israeli strategic objectives, rather than a consistent commitment to international law or human rights.

 The pattern of pre-emptive intervention and regime-change policy — articulated most clearly in the post–Cold War Wolfowitz Doctrine — reflects a strategic model aimed at preserving unchallenged dominance.
-By refusing to condemn the initial strikes on Iran, New Zealand appears to align itself with and suppport that framework rather than with the principles of sovereign equality and multilateral restraint it has historically claimed to uphold.
-The USA, Israel, and your own statements use the language of international law as rhetoric while pursuing the geopolitical goal of regime destabilisation — something not genuinely supported by you or your Western allies.
+By refusing to condemn the initial strikes on Iran, New Zealand appears to align itself with and support that framework rather than with the principles of sovereign equality and multilateral restraint it has historically claimed to uphold.
+Your Support for such actions will not have the effect your claim; it risks deepening regional instability and reinforcing cycles of escalation rather than advancing peace or democratic self-determination.

 Former Prime Minister Helen Clark has described the Government’s response as a “disgrace,” noting that, in the absence of an imminent threat, such armed attacks breach international law (NZ Herald).
 Her position reflects long-standing principles of sovereignty and non-aggression that New Zealand has historically supported.
 Juan Manuel Santos, speaking on behalf of The Elders, similarly warned that wars aimed at regime change rarely deliver democracy or stability.

 New Zealand once built its international standing on independence, nuclear non-proliferation, and principled opposition to militarism.
 Your current stance departs from that tradition.
-I therefore call on you to change your position and unequivocally condemn the initial strikes by the USA and Israel, and to affirm that international law applies equally to all states, regardless of power or alliance.
-Anything less signals acquiescence to the erosion of the very legal order New Zealand claims to defend.
+I therefore urge you to reconsider your position and to unequivocally condemn the initial strikes by the USA and Israel, affirming that international law applies equally to all states, regardless of power or alliance.
+Anything less risks eroding the very legal order New Zealand claims to defend.

 Yours sincerely,